MOHAMEDTALIB1999/Git-Hub-Repo/README.md

 ### Dependencies

-* pyhton is required to be install on your operating system. as this is the simplest algorithm. it does not have much dependencies.
+* pyhton is required on your operating system.
+As this is the simplest algorithm it does not have much dependencies.

 ### Executing program